LinsFood | by Azlin Bloor

 Made with the finest Corsican Blood Oranges, with 30% abv.
 I had been eyeing this for a long, long time, and finally, got it for Christmas last year, from my in-laws (they know me so well).

 I love blood oranges, given a choice, they would be the oranges I’d eat all the time.
 But, their season is comparatively short and they are very seasonal, unlike their regular cousins, which one can find all year round.
 Blood oranges have a stronger and sweeter aroma and flavour, and their colour is simply to die for.
-I love them in salads, as you can see here:
+I love them in salads, by the way.

 However, I am not altogether certain that there is much to differentiate between this and the Cointreau classic.
 I reckon it does have the semblance of being sweeter, but what I can certainly discern, is the slightly stronger bitter aftertaste – altogether, just as classy, and just as smooth as the original.
 Maybe it has a little more of a bite, I’m not sure.
 I’ll go through another bottle and get back to you on that! 🙂